 Don't know what something on your statement means?

 It can sometimes seem like bank statements are written in a foreign language.
-So, while you might easily recognise your weekly shop at Tesco or your monthly direct debit for Sky TV, would you know what REV or TFR means?
+So, while you might easily recognise your weekly shop at Tesco or your monthly Direct Debit for Sky TV, would you know what REV or TFR means?
 If you've checked your account and don't recognise something, see if we've got it in our glossary guide of bank statement codes and abbreviations.

 Oh, and REV and TFR?
-That's bank speak for "reversal" – where a standing order or direct debit has been returned unpaid – and "transfer" – where you've transferred money between your accounts with that bank.
+That's bank speak for "reversal" – where a standing order or Direct Debit has been returned unpaid – and "transfer" – where you've transferred money between your accounts with that bank.

 How do I know whether a subscription is worth it?

 This is the real backbone of being a Cancellation Hero – evaluating whether each payment is worth it.
-With every single one you find, use MSE's Money Mantras.
+With every single one you find, use my (Martin's) Money Mantras.
 Work through these three key questions, then if it isn't doing you any good, CANCEL IT (ensure you aren't in breach of contract by doing so first).

 Question one: Do I use it?